sumanb007/kubernetes/sample-project/README.md

 Apply it: `kubectl apply -f metallb-config.yml`

-### 3.3.
-Install the nginx-ingress controller and apply ingress resource.
+### 3.2.
+Nginx-ingress controller and Ingress resource.

 We can use the manifest from the official project:
 ```bash